jasonbak/jasonbak.github.io/_posts/notes/2019-05-03-on-emotions.md

 ---
 title: "&amp;TextEdit"
 note-title: GIVING MYSELF THE RIGHT TO CRY
 abstract: A slightly altered version of one of my personal journal entries.
 I had no intention to share it when I wrote it, but now I do!
 I've dealt with a stigma that real men shouldn't show certain emotions and that's been unhealthy for me.
-Hopefully, this helps remove that stigma for some younger folk.
+Hopefully, this helps remove that stigma for some younger folks.
 permalink: /notes/on-emotions
 layout: note
 ---